Thinking about doing something different with your home’s interior in the year ahead?

 This trend goes hand-in-glove with the first one: if you’re going to have rooms that serve multiple functions, you’re going to need to fill those rooms with furniture that adapts.
 In other words, furniture that’s versatile.

-Start with an ergonomic chair.
+Start with an active chair to get healthy movement all day.
 You can use it all day long while working and then—if it’s designed right—it can blend in at night as a dining chair.
 You can do much the same with a standing desk: when the sun goes down and you punch out at the time-clock, you can simply tuck away the desk or use it as a living room table.

 Another item of versatile furniture that will be in demand this year is the portable partition.
 Available in a variety of dimensions and designs, partitions give you instant privacy whenever you need it during or after the workday.
 They also help preserve your sanity by blocking your view of foot traffic tromping back and forth through your space.
 Partitions can also be used for such things as hiding your kitchen-situated office when you’re ready to reclaim that area for dining.